 Ben, in particular, loved my mom’s congo bars.
 In fact, he loved them so much that he made up a song and dance about them.
 No joke.
 My mom loved this, of course, so just about every week she asked me if she should make a batch of congo bars just for Ben (my mom is one of the most thoughtful, generous women you will ever meet and if she knows you love one of her baked goods, she will make sure to always bake it for you).

 Ben’s comment got me craving one of my mom’s congo bars.
-So, I set out a healthier version of my beloved childhood treat.
+So, I set out a healthier version of my beloved childhood treat, but this time we’re using chickpeas.

 Yup, chickpeas.
 No flour.
 These are gluten-free.
 In fact, they’re vegan, too (unintentionally, but hey now I am just pleasing loads of different diets!)